joshua-zingale/236-course-project/phase-3/README.md

 ![Query Builder](demo-images/query-builder.png)

 After placing constraints on the rows of the table, the "Search" button will trigger the first page of the returned relation.
-Underneath the displayed relation lies a pagination menu, wherein the previous page and next page buttons can browse more options or the desired page number can be entered manually.
+Underneath the displayed relation lies a pagination menu, wherein the previous page and next page buttons can navigate between pages in the returned relation or the desired page number can be entered manually.

 ![Full View with a Relation Displayed](demo-images/relation-display.png)